 1 – Start with a clear savings goal

 Start by calculating how much you will need for your down payment and closings costs.
-FinLocker users can use the Home Affordability calculator, which will estimate a total home budget based on your income, and display the minimum down payment for a Conventional (3%), FHA (3.5%) and VA (0%) home loan, and the estimated closing costs for each loan type.
+FinLocker users can use the Home Affordability calculator, which will estimate a total home budget based on your income, and display the minimum down payment for a Conventional (3%), FHA (3.5%) and VA (0%) home loan, and the estimated closing costs for each loan program.

 The example scenarios below are based on a 30-year mortgage term at a 4.25% interest rate.